colinbraun/fem-3d-solver/README.md

 Currently, the equation matrix is solved by taking an inverse, which is rather expensive.

 ### Generating Meaningful Results

+#### Calculating Fields
 The most direct results that can be obtained are the field results associated with the interpolating functions.
 In order to calculate the field at a given point, we must know the edges that contribute to the field there.
 This can be done by finding which tetrahedron the point lies in, calculating the field contributed by each edge of that tetrahedron, and summing them together.
 With the ability to compute the field at any desired point, field plots can be generated.
+#### Calculating S-Parameters
 The S-parameters of a problem with ports is often desirable.
 The equations/theory for generating this kind of result can be found on [Comsol's page](https://doc.comsol.com/5.5/doc/com.comsol.help.woptics/woptics_ug_modeling.5.24.html).
 The equation

 ![s21_equation](readme_refs/s21_equation.png)